 These statutes relating to driving by a minor gives joint liability to a parent or guardian for “any damages proximately resulting” from an accident.
 This non-economic compensation for losses includes pain and suffering.

 When dealing with parental liability you must remember that as a parent or legal guardian the law still holds you legally responsible for the actions of a minor under the traditional civil fault principles, known as “common law,” in addition to the above statutes.

-If you or your teenager have been arrested and charged with an alleged crime, it’s imperative that you contact Sevens Legal, APC, to begin discussing your case and it’s options.
-Contact Sevens Legal, APC, today for a free consultation.
+If you or your teenager have been arrested and charged with an alleged crime, it’s imperative that you contact Sevens Legal Criminal Lawyers, to begin discussing your case and it’s options.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys